 The front of this home is the showstopper for me.
 Not only do you have a nice sized covered porch with full windows into the home, but the front door is a matching reclaimed wood that is absolutely lovely.

 As you peer through the window, you will see that a built-in table is just what is needed for mealtimes or even a workspace in your tiny home.
 Small but functional, this tiny home has truly everything you need.

 This design and space is ideal for a single individual or a couple.
 As the living space is smaller and there is only one loft sleeping space, it is better suited for someone without children.
 That said, minor adjustments could make it ideal for a full family.

 The skylights add to the natural light in the home, and the roof mounted solar panel option makes it great for truly living off-grid.
 If you prefer to run electricity more naturally, this frame and floor plan is designed to make that easy no matter where you park your home on wheels.

 Incredible features in this tiny home include the reclaimed wood, solar panel options, large front porch, full-sized kitchen appliances, and large windows throughout for natural light.

-For more information about this solar powered tiny house, check out the full listing at Fossilknobridge.
-Make sure you let them know that iTinyHouses.com sent you!
+For more information about this beautiful tiny house, check out the full listing in Tiny House Marketplace.
+Make sure to let them know that iTinyHouses.com sent you!